Devatva24/Devatva24/README.md

 #### 💬 Ask Me About

 <samp>

-• Python & Java Development
+- Backend development with Python and Java
-• FastAPI & Spring Boot
+- REST APIs and microservices
-• React & Frontend Architecture
+- Frontend development with React
-• Machine Learning & AI
+- Getting started with ML and AI
-• System Design & Scalability
+- Cloud deployments and Docker basics
-• Cloud Infrastructure & DevOps
+- System design fundamentals

 </samp>